dhruvvv-sh/Lattice/app/storage/reed_solomon_test_cases.md

 | 4 | Two parity shards | Rebuild parity from complete data | `case_4_two_parity_missing ok` |
 | 5 | Three total shards | Fail because `4+2` can recover only two erasures | `case_5_three_missing failed_as_expected Too many missing shards to recover` |
 | 6 | Padded reconstruction | Trim reconstructed bytes to original size | `case_6_reconstruction_trim ok` |

+## Current Meaning

+The Reed-Solomon layer can tolerate up to two missing shards in a six-shard stripe.
+A missing shard may be either a data shard or a parity shard.
+More than two missing shards fails by design for a `4+2` layout.

 ## Full Output